antranapp/gatsby-minimal-simple-blog/content/blog/2021/minimal-technical-blogging-part1/index.md

 Those are some of the reasons why every developer should start a blog today.
 As with most of the activities in our life, it's quite easy to start but quite challenging to keep going.
 So having a minimal start and keep the motivation high is crucial to keep your blog alive.
 In the next post, I'll discuss how to start a blog in 2021 and why consistency is more important than the quantity of blog posts.

+In the [next article](https://antran.app/2021/minimal-technical-blogging-part2/), I'll discuss different platforms and hosting options to kick start your technical blog easily.

 <sub>Photo by [Nick Morrison](https://unsplash.com/photos/FHnnjk1Yj7Y)<sub>